Down Syndrome Programs

 Activities:

-On the grounds of Camp Merrowvista there is a field house/gym type of space that houses the ropes course and rock climbing wall.
-This space is also great for games of all sorts and ensures that no matter what weather is encountered during Camp Blue Sky, everyone will be able to be active and have fun!
+On the grounds of Camp Merrowvista there is a field house recreation space that houses an indoor ropes course and a rock-climbing wall.
+This space is also great for games of all sorts of activities.
+No matter what weather is during Camp Blue Sky, everyone will be able to be active and have fun!

 Sample activities: